prashanthpai/docker-gluster-swift/README.md

 ### TODO

+* Install gluster-swift from RPMs.
+(Currently installed from source)
 * Allow specifying list of volumes to be exported during run time.
 * Allow bind mounting custom configuration files (including ring files) into `/etc/swift` inside the container, thus making it truly stateless.